-Here are how many Discover cards you can have:
+Here is how many Discover cards you can have:

 Per account: You can get up to 5 cards for authorized users per account.

 As an authorized user: There’s no limit reported for how many Discover accounts you can be an authorized user on.